 interests and influencing the Trust's future

-successful with the suggestions made by staff being
+suggestions made by staff being taken forward.
+Staff Governors are

-Governors are updated on what actions are underway, so they can
+updated on what actions are underway, so they can share this

-If you would like to attend a future event, please
+If you would like to attend a future engagement event,

 If you are interested in attending future membership events (including